fieldtrip/website/tutorial/cluster_permutation_freq.md

 If you are interested in parametric tests in FieldTrip, you can read the [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics) tutorial.
 If you are interested in how to do the same statistics on event-related fields, you can read the [Cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) tutorial.

-If you would like to read more about issues related to statistical analysis, you can read the following as wel
+If you would like to read more about issues related to statistical analysis, you can read the following as well:

 FAQ
 {% include seealso tag1="faq" tag2="statistics" %}